khanfarzal/Cyclistic-Bike-Share-Analysis/README.md

 ### Ride Preference

-6) Electric bike is more preffered than classic bike from October to December by Casual riders and in November & December by Member riders.
-7) In January both Electric and Classical bike is Equally Prefeered in weekdays by Casual Riders.
-8) Docked bikes are very less preferred by Casual Riders & No usage of docked bikes by members.

 <a href="url"><img src="https://github.com/khanfarzal/Cyclistic-Bike-share-Analysis/blob/main/Graphs/Ride%20Preference%20Total.png" align="center" height="600" width="900" ></a>

 Both casual and member riders prefer classic bikes more than other bike types with docked bikes being the least preferred.
 Interestingly, docked bikes are almost used negligibly by member riders (only 1 in the whole year).
 The difference in classic bike usage of member and casual riders is considerable and that of electric bike usage is almost comparable.